 Merit-based financial aid

-During the average academic year, the Henry and Leigh Bienen School of Music awards over $4 million in merit-based assistance in the form of graduate tuition grants and work assistantships.
+During the average academic year, the Bienen School of Music awards over $7 million in merit-based assistance in the form of graduate tuition grants and work assistantships.
 All graduate students who demonstrate exceptional ability during the admission process are eligible for these awards.
-Master of Music students have the opportunity to receive partial or full tuition grants; all admitted doctoral students receive a full tuition waiver plus a work stipend.
+Master of Music students have the opportunity to receive partial or full tuition grants.
+All DMA students receive a full-tuition scholarship, stipend, and fully subsidized health insurance.